Amorphophallus konjac: Choking risk

-Perhaps because of several highly publicized deaths and near-deaths in the San Francisco Bay Area among children and elderly people caused by suffocation while eating konjac candy, the U.S. Food and Drug Administration (FDA) issued product warnings in 2001, and there were subsequent recalls in the United States and Canada.
+Perhaps because of several highly publicized deaths and near-deaths in the San Francisco Bay Area among children and elderly people caused by suffocation while eating konjac candy, the US Food and Drug Administration (FDA) issued product warnings in 2001, and there were subsequent recalls in the US and Canada.
 Choking and intestinal blockage risk warnings have been published at more recent websites.

 Unlike gelatine and some other commonly used gelling agents, konjac fruit jelly does not melt readily in the mouth.
 Some products form a gel strong enough to require chewing to disintegrate the gel.
 Though the product is intended to be eaten by gently squeezing the container, a consumer can suck the product out with enough force to unintentionally lodge it in the trachea.
 Because of this hazard, the European Union and Australia banned konjac fruit jelly.

 Some konjac jelly snacks are not of a size and consistency that pose a choking risk, but are nonetheless affected by the government bans.
 Some products that remain in East Asian markets have an increased size, unusual shape, and more delicate consistency than the round, plug-like gels that were associated with the choking incidents.
 The snacks usually have warning labels advising parents to make sure their children chew the jelly thoroughly before swallowing.

-Japan's largest manufacturer of konjac snacks, MannanLife, temporarily stopped producing the jellies after a 21-month-old Japanese boy choked to death on a frozen MannanLife konjac jelly.
+In 2008, Japan's largest manufacturer of konjac snacks, MannanLife, temporarily stopped producing the jellies after a 21-month-old Japanese boy choked to death on a frozen MannanLife konjac jelly.
 17 people died from choking on konjac between 1995 and 2008.
-MannanLife konjac jelly's packaging bag now shows a note to consumers, advising them to cut the product into smaller pieces before serving it to small children.
+MannanLife konjac jelly's packaging added a note to consumers, advising them to cut the product into smaller pieces before serving it to small children.
+To prevent such accidents, they developed and began selling drinkable konjac jelly in 2005.

-In 1999, Michelle Enrile, 12, from San Jose, CA, choked on a piece of konjac gel candy.
-She lapsed into a coma and died two years later.
+In 1999, 8-year-old Michelle Enrile from San Jose, California, choked on a piece of konjac gel candy.
+She lapsed into a coma and died 27 months later at age 11.
 The Enriles won a $16.7 million judgment against the Taiwanese manufacturer of the candy.